 After a briefing and run-down of the night’s events, our group excitedly hiked back up the steep hill and hopped back on the train to whisk us up even higher to 2727 meters (8947 feet).
 The wind swirled snowflakes around us as our group set off on another short downhill hike to Iglu-Dorf.
 An electric buzz went through our group as we were all welcomed into the snowy enclave with hot mulled wine and popcorn.

-The common room had tables and hot water with a selection of teas was always available to keep hydrated throughout the night.
-There were also fixing to make a noodle soup to snack on until dinner.
-The ice bar served a variety of wine and drinks (at an additional charge).
-The igloo village as two outdoor jacuzzi and everyone got signed up for 30 minute time slots while chatting over snacks and drinks.
+The common room has tables and hot water with a selection of teas always available to keep hydrated throughout the overnight stay.
+There were also fixings to make a noodle soup to snack on until dinner.
+The ice bar serves a variety of wine and drinks (at an additional charge).
+The igloo village also has two outdoor jacuzzi, and everyone got signed up for 30 minute time slots while chatting over snacks and drinks.

 Soon a communal dinner of piping hot cheese fondue was served.
 Tim and I had our fill and our guides invited us to use the jacuzzi early.
 No way were we turning that offer down!
 We quickly stripped down and pulled on our bathing suits in the heated changing room.
 Having forgot to pack flip-flops, I sprinted down the snowy path to hop into the swirling hot water.
 The jacuzzi was sort of sheltered by a wall of snow, but the wind was picking up and it was an odd sensation to have most of our bodies toasty hot in the bubbling water yet feel an icy blast of tiny snow crystals on our backs and necks.
 We’d laugh as we both sort of cringed at unwelcome momentary blast of cold.